We can’t offer our necessary services and do what we do without volunteers. Volunteers must be at least 19 years of age.

 All volunteers are subject to Medical Director and Clinic Manager approval.

-(2) Pharmacists, pharmacist technicians, pharmacy students, e-mail your applications and a copy of your license/certiﬁcation to firstname.lastname@example.org.
+E-mail your applications and a copy of your license/certiﬁcation to firstname.lastname@example.org.
 Christine is our Pharmacy Manager and can answer any questions.
-She also does all of the scheduling for the pharmacy.
+She also does all the pharmacy scheduling.

-(3) Lab technicians and phlebotomists, e-mail your applications and a copy of your license/certiﬁcation to email@example.com.
-Peg is our Lab Manager and can answer any question.
-She also does all of the scheduling for the lab.
+E-mail your applications and a copy of your license/certiﬁcation to email@example.com.
+Susan is our Lab Manager and can answer any question.
+She does lab scheduling.